TheEdoRan/next-safe-action/packages/next-safe-action/README.md

 - `data`: if action runs without issues, you get what you returned in the server action body.

-- `validationError`: if an invalid input object (parsed by Zod via input validator) is passed from the client when calling the action, invalid fields will populate this key, in the form of:
+- `validationError`: if an invalid input object (parsed by Zod via input schema) is passed from the client when calling the action, invalid fields will populate this key, in the form of:

 ```json
 {